 Please note that the caveat for Least Connections regarding low traffic rates applies here as well.

-During normal operation the scheduling algorithm calculates a weighting ratio out of the collected load values and distributes the connections according to it.
-So if excessive overloading of a server occurs, the weighting is readjusted transparently by the system.
-As with the weighted round robin, incorrect distribution can then be countered by assigning different weights to the servers available.
+- When the load reported from the Real Servers is above 0, the scheduling algorithm calculates a weighting ratio out of the collected load values and distributes the connections according to it.
+So, if excessive overloading of a server occurs, the weighting is readjusted transparently by the system.
+This is similar to the weighted round robin method, where a more even distribution is achieved by assigning different weights to the servers available.

 The Kemp LoadMaster contains adaptive load balancing technology which can be used with a Software Defined Networking (SDN) controller.
 In traditional networks, there is no end-to-end visibility of network paths and applications are not always routed optimally.
 The LoadMaster, integrated with an SDN Controller solution, solves this problem by making the critical flow pattern data available.